kironang/chronicdiseasedashboard/README.md

 Since you probably have ``data.r`` open already at this point, please change ``county <- "McLennan"`` and ``state_abbreviation <- "TX"`` as needed.
 Now, your ``data`` folder should be completely empty, except for a ``data.r`` file.
 In RStudio, click ``Source`` to run all the code in the ``data.r`` file.
 An indicators.csv file will be created for you.
 Edit the indicators.csv file as described above, and then source ``data.r`` again.

 ## How can I deploy the dashboard to a public-facing website?

+## How do I add more datasets to the dashboard?